 - Is browsable?

-- If this box is not checked, the Storage will not be browsable by users via the FILE > Filelist module, not via the link browser window.
+- If this box is not checked, the storage will not be browsable by users via the FILE > Filelist module, nor via the link browser window.

 - Is publicly available?

 When this box is unchecked, the “publicUrl” property of files is replaced by an eID call pointing to a file dumping script provided by the TYPO3 CMS Core.
 The public URL looks something like